 1. How many transactions do you do in a month?

-It answers the question on the volume of your business transactions.
+It answers the question of the volume of your business transactions.
 It is relevant as most freelancers charge hourly rates, and more transactions would mean a more expensive bookkeeping fee.
-Freelancers will also need to know your average monthly transactions to provide you with their fee quote.
+Freelancers must also know your average monthly transactions to provide you with their fee quote.

-You may also consider hiring a virtual bookkeeper for a fixed monthly rate from the Philippines.
+You may also consider hiring a virtual bookkeeper from the Philippines for a fixed monthly rate.
 You get the same qualifications and competence but at a much cheaper rate.
-Most of the time, the rate isn’t directly proportional to your monthly transactions, so you won’t be paying more as your transaction volume increases.
+Most of the time, the rate isn’t directly proportional to your monthly transactions, so you won’t pay more as your transaction volume increases.

 2. Do you have a tax preparer?

-Tax preparation and filing are commonly done locally as tax laws and rules are not the same worldwide.
-If you have a tax accountant, you have to make sure that your virtual bookkeeper can work with the tax accountant for your annual compliance.
+Tax preparation and filing are commonly done locally, as laws and rules differ worldwide.
+If you have a tax accountant, you must ensure your virtual bookkeeper can work with the accountant for annual compliance.
 It is important that your virtual bookkeeper can directly coordinate with your tax accountant as they handle complimentary services.

 3. Are you familiar with specific accounting software?